A Unified Construction of Streaming Sketches via the L\'evy-Khintchine Representation Theorem: Introduction

 \section{Introduction}

-Streaming algorithms have been studied for over 40 years, beginning with Morris's~\cite{Morris78} \emph{approximate counter} and Munro and Patterson's~\cite{MunroP80} 1- and 2-pass \emph{selection} algorithms, both from 1978.
-In 1983 Flajolet and Martin~\cite{flajolet1985probabilistic} designed and analyzed the first ``modern'' sketch called \emph{Probabilistic Counting with Stochastic Averaging} (\PCSA). \PCSA{} works only in \emph{incremental} streams whereas all linear sketches, such as the celebrated \textsf{AMS} sketch~\cite{alon1996space} for estimating $L_2$-moments, maintain a vector of elements subject to both increments and decrements.
-In this work we consider a generalized turnstile model, where each element has a value in $\R^d$ for some dimension $d\in \Z_+$.
+The study of \emph{sketches} and the \emph{streaming} model dates back to the late 1970s, whose early work included Morris's~\cite{Morris78} approximate counter, Munro and Patterson's~\cite{MunroP80} selection algorithms, and the Boyer-Moore \textsf{MJRTY} algorithm~\cite{BoyerM91}.
+In 1983 Flajolet and Martin~\cite{flajolet1985probabilistic} designed and analyzed the first ``modern'' data sketch called \PCSA,\footnote{\emph{Probabilistic Counting with Stochastic Averaging}} which estimates the cardinality of a set. \PCSA{} works only in \emph{incremental} streams whereas all linear sketches, such as the celebrated \textsf{AMS} sketch of Alon, Matias, and Szegedy~\cite{alon1996space} for estimating $F_2$ moments, operate on a vector of elements subject to both increments and decrements.
+After decades of intense investigation into streaming and sketching we now have a good---but still incomplete---understanding of which statistics are \emph{tractable}, meaning they are approximable with polylogarithmic-size sketches~\cite{braverman2010zero,BravermanC15,braverman2016streaming}.
+The purpose of this paper is to approach this tractability question from a new direction and find answers that are not merely \emph{true} but have significant \emph{explanatory power}.